 I recently told you about an entire ski resort for free, but if that feels like too much of a commitment, maybe you just want some free ski or snowboard lift passes?

-A few years ago the Fukushima Tourism Board offered free lift tickets to foreign visitors between the ages of 19-24 to try and drive up awareness of the amzaing ski resorts in this prefecture.
+A few years ago the Fukushima Tourism Board offered free lift tickets to foreign visitors between the ages of 19-24 to try and drive up awareness of the amazing ski resorts in this prefecture.

 You can still ski and snowboard in Japan for free in the 2019 – 2020 ski season.
-A different promotion is running, but interestingly it is also targetted at similar age groups.
+A different promotion is running, but interestingly it is also targeted at similar age groups.
 For guests aged 19, there are completely free lift tickets available to over 180 ski resorts across Japan!
-For guests aged 20-22 there are also free lift tickets available for 22 ski resorts in Fukushima Prefecture.
+For guests aged 20-22, there are also free lift tickets available for 22 ski resorts in Fukushima Prefecture.